salemali96/Project-1/README.md

 ## Project Motivation <a name="motivation"></a>

-This is an Udacity Nanodegree project.I was interested in using Stackoverflow Developer Survey Data to better understand:</br>
+This is an Udacity Nanodegree project.I was interested in using Boston Airbnb Kaggle Dataset:</br>
-1. What are the busiest times to visit Boston? -What is the seasonal pattern of Airbnb housing price? </br>
+1. What is the seasonal pattern of Airbnb housing price? -What is the weekly pattern of Airbnb housing price? </br>
 2. What’s the home availability pattern? </br>
-3. -What is the weekly pattern of Airbnb housing price? -Which areas have the highest average Airbnb housing price?  </br>
+3. Which areas have the highest average Airbnb housing price?  </br>

 ## File Description <a name="files"></a>